 - 12.13.1.1.
-Notwithstanding policy 9.2.1.1, within the Huntington Business Park identified on Map 12.13.A, service nodes are permitted at the intersection of arterial and collector streets to: - a.
-To provide for the day to day convenience and service needs of businesses, industries and their employees; - b.
-To ensure that service opportunities are provided at convenient, easily accessible locations throughout the Huntington Business Park area; and, - c.
-To ensure that these facilities are comprehensively designed in order maximize functional efficiency and visual amenity. - 12.13.1.2.
-Acceptable sites for service nodes are identified on map 12.13.A and will be and zoned either through site specific zoning amendment applications or through the Block Plan process. - 12.13.1.3.
-Prior to approving an application to permit a service node, the approval of an urban design plan and traffic impact study may be required. - 12.13.1.4.
+Notwithstanding policy 9.2.1.1, within the Huntington Business Park identified on Map 12.13.A, service nodes are permitted at the intersection of arterial and collector streets, or at signalized intersections to: - Provide for the day to day convenience and service needs of businesses, industries and their employees; - Ensure that service opportunities are provided at convenient, easily accessible b. locations throughout the Huntington Business Park area; and, - Ensure that these facilities are comprehensively designed in order maximize functional efficiency and visual amenity. - 12.13.1.2.
+Acceptable sites for service nodes are identified on map 12.13.A and will be zoned through site specific zoning amendment applications. - 12.13.1.3.
+Prior to approving a zoning amendment application to permit a service node, the approval of an urban design plan and traffic impact study may be required. - 12.13.1.4.
 The maximum area of a service node shall be approximately 1.2 hectares.
 A service node may exceed 1.2 hectares if the site is to be developed in conjunction with a predominant use such as an office complex, hotel or retail warehousing. - 12.13.1.5.
 Uses permitted shall provide for the day to day convenience and service needs of businesses, industries and their employees.
 Retail uses which service the convenience needs of employees (i.e. convenience retail store or pharmacy) and the needs of business (i.e. business supplies) are considered to conform.
 The detailed range of uses shall be established in the zoning by-law.